openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 Add_2 node has parent b
 ```

-By analogy, `Node`'s children can be retrieved using the `outputs()` method which returns a list of `Output` objects.
+By analogy, `Node`'s children can be retrieved using the `outputs()` method, which returns a list of `Output` objects.
 By contrast to inputs, each output can be connected to multiple downstream nodes.

 ```python
 >>> for node_output in node.outputs():